 As the name Lockdown Room suggests, this popular bar-restaurant and event venue on London City Island, a recent development in a horseshoe meander of the river Lea near Canning Town, evolved from an initiative to supply the community during the lockdowns.
 Local resident and beer expert Allan was asked to advise on the craft beer side and subsequently helped build it into a noted beer venue supporting numerous independent London breweries.

-Allan has since added a 1.5 hl nanobrewery on the mezzanine and is now producing keg beer on a small scale for in-house sales under the Hopewell Brewery name.
+Allan then added a 1.5 hl nanobrewery with three small fermenters tucked away on the mezzanine to produce beer under the Hopewell Brewery name.

 5 openings and revivals, 20 suspensions and closures, net change -15.